nxrighthere/ENet-CSharp/README.md

 `Peer.RoundTripTime` returns a round trip time in milliseconds.

+`Peer.LastSendTime` returns a last packet send time in milliseconds.

+`Peer.LastReceiveTime` returns a last packet receive time in milliseconds.

 `Peer.PacketsSent` returns a total number of packets sent during the connection.

 `Peer.PacketsLost` returns a total number of lost packets during the connection.